 - A positive attitude

 Once you’ve acquired the items in the list above, you are ready to move on to the next step.
 Or if you need more info about Bitcoin, why it has value and what you can do with it, click here.

 Step 1: Choosing your exchange

 Sign up for an account with an exchange that you trust — preferably one that has been around a long time and is licensed to operate here in Singapore.
 You’ll likely need to provide KYC (Know Your Customer) information, which is just a fancy way of saying identifying information.
 Ideally, an exchange would have MyInfo integration to make providing this information more convenient.

-Other things that to look out for include features on the platform, number of cryptocurrencies available and the ease of depositing and withdrawing of your funds.
+Sign up for an account with a reputable exchange that has been licensed to operate in Singapore and consider features like the number of cryptocurrencies available and ease of depositing and withdrawing funds.

 Step 2: Looking for payment options to buy crypto with SGD

 Choose a payment method that works for you, such as bank transfer, PayNow, credit card, or GrabPay.
 Note that fees may vary, so check with your bank or exchange before making a transaction.